mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

 # Usage

-<p class="description">Learn how to use the experimental API to adopt CSS variables.</p>
+<p class="description">Learn how to use the experimental API to adopt CSS theme variables.</p>

 ## Getting started

-`Experimental_CssVarsProvider` is a new provider that attaches all generated CSS variables to the theme and puts them in React context.
+`Experimental_CssVarsProvider` is a new provider that generates CSS theme variables and attach a reference to the theme (a React context).

 ```js
 import { Experimental_CssVarsProvider as CssVarsProvider } from '@mui/material/styles';